How do malware evade analysis?

 • Of course, analysts can detach the debugger via kernel debugging

 Anti-Dumping: Dumping executables is common in reconstructing import tables in packed files.
-To thwart this process, the SizeOfImage in the PE file can be modified, so the dumping tool does not work properly.
+To thwart this process, the SizeOfImage in the PE file can be modified.
+Dumping tools might not correctly determine how much memory should be captured, causing incomplete dumps.

 Remarks #